Aircraft Controller

 - Since Cirrus SR22 has a variable pitch propeller tick

-.
-Also tickAuto Prop Pitch
+Variable Prop Pitch.
+Also tickAuto Prop Pitch.

 To test the propulsion enter play mode and hold the T key for 2 to 3 seconds to start the engine.
 Afterwards, press F4 to increase the throttle to 100%.
 After gaining some speed the aircraft will be able to take off.